acassaigne/blog/content/citations.md

 >Organizing a self-organizing system is not only an oxymoron, it’s stupid.
 ― [Harrison Owen](http://tyhallock.blogspot.fr/2014/02/harrison-owen-interview-inviting-flow.html)

+or

+> Organizing a self organizing system is not only an oxymoron-- it simply doesn’t work.
+― Harrison Owen

 ---
 >In XP, we don't divide and conquer.
 We conquer and divide.
 First we make something that works, then we bust that up and solve the little parts.
 ― [Kent Beck](http://www.threeriversinstitute.org/blog/)